Baby Shark

-"Baby Shark" is a children's song associated with a dance involving hand movements dating back to the late 20th century.
-In 2016, "Baby Shark" became immensely popular when Pinkfong, a South Korean entertainment company, released a version of the song on June 17, 2016, with a YouTube music video which went viral on social media, in online videos, and on the radio.
+"Baby Shark" is a children's song and YouTube music video associated with a dance involving hand movements, dating back to the late 20th century.
+"Baby Shark" became popular when Pinkfong, a South Korean entertainment company, released a version of the song on June 17, 2016, with a YouTube Music video which went viral on social media, in online videos, and on the radio.
 In November 2020, Pinkfong's version became the most-viewed YouTube video of all time, after gaining 7.04 billion views.
 In January 2022, it became the first YouTube video to reach 10 billion views.